The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: The relation

 Resolved observations of $[\ion{C}{II}]$ and SF in high-redshift galaxies have found that these galaxies exhibit a ``$[\ion{C}{II}]$ deficit'' with respect to the local $\Sigma_{[\ion{C}{II}]}-\Sigma_{\mathrm{SFR}}$ relation.
 For example, \cite{carniani18} found that the galaxy-integrated $[\ion{C}{II}]$-SFR relation at $5 \lesssim z \lesssim 7$ is similar to the local one but in the $\Sigma_{[\ion{C}{II}]}-\Sigma_{\mathrm{SFR}}$ plane, the galaxies have a substantially lower $\Sigma_{[\ion{C}{II}]}$ compared to the local galaxies at any given $\Sigma_{\mathrm{SFR}}$.
 They attributed the offset mainly to the lower metallicity of these galaxies and stressed that the more extended $[\ion{C}{II}]$ emission in high-$z$ galaxies could also play a role.

-Here we examining the (spatially-resolved) $\Sigma_{[\ion{C}{II}]}-\Sigma_{\mathrm{SFR}}$ relation in our simulated galaxies.
-For simplification, we present results based on $z=4$ galaxies, although, qualitatively similar results are obtained for other redshifts as well.
+Here we examine the (spatially resolved) $\Sigma_{[\ion{C}{II}]}-\Sigma_{\mathrm{SFR}}$ relation in our simulated galaxies.
+For simplification, we present results based on $z=4$ galaxies only.
 In each galaxy, the [\ion{C}{II}] surface brightness and SFR surface density are obtained from a face-on projection of a cube centred on the galaxy and of side length equal to twice the size of the galaxy.
 The spatial resolution (minimum grid cell size; see Table~\ref{tab:sims}) of our simulations is better than that achieved in current high-$z$ $[\ion{C}{II}]$ observations that can resolve kpc-scale regions within $z \gtrsim 4$ galaxies \citep[e.g.,][]{posses24}.
-Therefore, we apply a 2D Gaussian smoothing to our simulated surface brightness and surface density maps to mimic observations.
-For this analysis, we adopt the beam sizes (in terms of the full-width at half-maximum, FWHM) for the SFR surface density and the $[\ion{C}{II}]$ surface brightness measurements from \cite{posses24}, which are $0.2\arcsec$ and $0.17\arcsec$, respectively.
+Therefore, we applied a 2D Gaussian smoothing to our simulated surface brightness and surface density maps to mimic observations.
+For this analysis, we adopted the beam sizes (in terms of the full-width at half-maximum, FWHM) for the SFR surface density and the $[\ion{C}{II}]$ surface brightness measurements from \cite{posses24}, which are $0.2\arcsec$ and $0.17\arcsec$, respectively.
 At $z=4$, these correspond to $\sim 1.4$ kpc and $\sim 1.2$ kpc.